department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/secure-messaging/round-1/discussion-guide.md

 - **This entire session should take a little less than an hour.
 I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.**
 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
 We just want to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - **If for any reason and at any time you want to stop the session, please let me know.**
-- **We will be looking at prototypes today.** This is a demo tool that may not function exactly the way you expect.
-Some areas of the prototype will be tapable, and some will not.
-Since it's a demo, none of your actions will affect your actual VA information or benefits.
+- **We will be looking at early designs of a mobile app today.** These are just pictures, or a mockup, of how the app might be designed.
+So since it's not a working app it might not function exactly the way you expect.
+Some areas of the design will be tapable, and some will not, but none of your actions or input will affect your actual VA information or benefits.
-- **Even though we’re looking at a prototype, Secure Messaging is a health tool, and health can be a personal topic.** I understand that there may be aspects about your health that you do not want to share with us.
-If you’d rather not answer a question, please just let me know and we can skip it.
+- **Even though we’re looking at design mockups, Secure Messaging is a health tool, and health can be a personal topic.** I don't expect you to talk about aspects of your own health if you are not comfortable.
+And if I ask a question you’d rather not answer, please just let me know and we can skip it.
 - **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
 The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
     - If yes: **Once I start recording, I am going to confirm that you are ok with me recording this session once more.**